PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 07:38:42
+Last updated: 2024-04-08 07:39:19
-Random Quote: Robb Stark won the war on the battlefield and lost it in a bedchamber.  -  Jaime Lannister
+Random Quote: I'm not in the meth business.
+I'm in the empire business. - Walter White